 To make, you start with pieces of Pecorino Sardo cheese.
 You set the cheese out in the open, uncovered, and allow cheese flies (scientific name “Piophila casei”) to lay eggs in the cheese.

-The eggs hatch into transparent white maggots about 1/3 inch (8 mm) long.
-Sometimes, instead of waiting for the flies to lay eggs, the maggots are introduced into the cheese at the maggot stage to speed the process along.
+The eggs hatch into transparent white maggots about 8 mm (⅓ inch) long.
+Sometimes, instead of waiting for the flies to lay eggs, already-formed maggots are introduced into the cheese to speed the process along.

 Casu Marzu is seen as a manly thing to eat.
 Most women tend to avoid it.